-An insurance company incurs some expenditure in order to get a new client or renew a particular contract.
-The costs include commissions paid to brokers and underwriters, expenses incurred on account of risk assessment, and the cost of issuing the policy.
+Insurance companies incur expenditures to acquire new clients or to renew a particular contract.
+These costs include commissions paid to brokers and underwriters, underwriting costs, and costs of issuing the policy.
 They are known as acquisition costs since they are incurred by the company while acquiring new business.

-Often, acquisition costs exceed the revenues that the insurance company generates through the premium received in the first year.
+Often, acquisition costs exceed the insurance company’s revenues through the premium received in the first year.
 The Federal Accounting Standards Board (FASB) allows insurance companies to write off acquisition costs over the duration of the contract, instead of all at once.
 The FASB is the organization that establishes rules for accounting and financial reporting for companies and non-profit entities in the U.S.

-- It means that the unrecovered cost is recorded as a fixed, intangible asset on the balance sheet, and its value is written off or amortized over a number of years.
+These unrecovered costs are capitalized as fixed, intangible assets on the balance sheet, and their value is written off or amortized over several years.

-- An insurance company incurs some acquisition costs in order to get a new client or renew a particular contract.
+An insurance company typically incurs some acquisition costs to get a new client or renew a particular contract.

 Accounting for DACs

 The organization setting a country’s accounting standards establishes certain principles on the accounting of economic transactions.
 The principles are known as Financial Accounting Standards (FAS).
-The FAS classifies financial and insurance products on the basis of their tenure and terms.
+The FAS classifies financial and insurance products based on their tenure and terms.
 The accounting treatment of DACs associated with each of the classes of products is different.